RubixML/Sentiment/README.md

 The Word Count Vectorizer is a common *bag of words* feature extractor that uses a fixed vocabulary and term counts to denote words that appear in a particular document.
 We elect to limit the vocabulary to 10,000 of the most frequent words that satisfy the criteria of appearing in at least 3 different documents.
 In this way, we limit the amount of *noise* words that enter the training set.
 Another common text feature representation are TF-IDF values which take the term counts from Word Count Vectorizer and weight them by their inverse document frequencies (IDFs) which can be interpreted as their *importance* within the corpus.
 Specifically, higher weight is given to words that are more rare within the corpus.

 > **Note**: The word counts and TF-IDF feature representations for this example throw away all sentence structure.
 Despite that, the model works pretty well in practice.
-In the future you can consider using [N-Grams](https://github.com/RubixML/RubixML#n-gram) instead of single words to recover some structual information.
+Consider using [N-Grams](https://github.com/RubixML/RubixML#n-gram) or [Skip-Grams](https://github.com/RubixML/RubixML#skip-gram) instead of single words to recover some structual information in a future iteration of the model.

 The next thing we need to do is define the architecture of the network's hidden layers as the first hyper-parameter of the Multi Layer Perceptron base estimator.
 Each of the 5 hidden layers consist of a [Dense](https://github.com/RubixML/RubixML#dense) layer of neurons and a non-linear [Activation](https://github.com/RubixML/RubixML#activation) layer with optional [Dropout](https://github.com/RubixML/RubixML#dropout) regularization.
 The first 3 layers use a [Leaky ReLU](https://github.com/RubixML/RubixML#leaky-relu) activation function while the last 2 use a parametric form of the Leaky ReLU called [PReLU](https://github.com/RubixML/RubixML#prelu) (for *Parametric* Rectified Linear Unit).
 We've found that this architecture works pretty well for this problem but feel free to experiment and come up with your own.